anilpatnik/movie/README.md

 ## Switch to SQL Server

-Project was built to work with both In-Memory and SQL Server
+Project was built to work with In-Memory (default) and SQL Server

 **Startup.cs** Use one of the providers as shown below and remove the redundant code